On this page:

 Injections Other Than Insulin

-In addition to insulin, two other types of injected medicines are now available.
-Both work with insulin—either the body's own or injected—to help keep your blood glucose from going too high after you eat.
+In addition to insulin, other types of injected medicines are now available.
+They work with insulin—either the body's own or injected—to help keep your blood glucose from going too high after you eat.
 Neither is a substitute for insulin.

 What do I need to know about side effects of medicines?